-The Jewish Theological Seminary's Melton Research Center for Jewish Education launched the Jewish Day School Standards and Benchmarks Project in 2003, with generous funding from AVI CHAI.
-The project is designed to help schools adopt a standards-based approach for the teaching of TaNaKH and in turn support schools in establishing the requisite capacity for maintaining and sustaining change.
-The project has been guided in part by the work of Dr. Douglas Reeves, who has developed educational practices, based on a standards approach, that have proven track records of success in improving instruction and learning.
-Foreword by Dr. Douglas Reeves »
+The Jewish Theological Seminary's Melton Research Center for Jewish Education launched the Jewish Day School Standards and Benchmarks Project in 2003 with generous funding from AVI CHAI.
+The project is designed to help schools adopt a standards-based approach for the teaching of TaNaKH and, in turn, support schools in establishing the requisite capacity for sustaining change.
+The project has been guided in part by the work of Dr. Douglas Reeves.
+His educational practices, built on a standards-based approach, have proven to be successful in improving instruction and learning.

 We welcome Cohort X schools:

-Brandeis Hillel Day School, San Francisco, CA
+Brandeis Hillel Day School, San Francisco, California

 Brauser Maimonides Academy, Ft.
-Lauderdale, FL
+Lauderdale, Florida

-Emery/Weiner School, Houston, TX
+Emery/Weiner School, Houston, Texas

-Gann Academy, Waltham, MA
+Gann Academy, Waltham, Massachusetts

 The Anne and Max Tanenbaum Community Hebrew Academy (CHAT), Toronto, Ontario

 |Application for Cohort XI

 |Bridging Vision IV and the Classroom

 |Reading the Document

 The project provides participating schools with a yearlong professional development program rooted in the effective application of TaNaKH standards and benchmarks during the curriculum-planning process to maximize student achievement.

 A second aspect of the project includes training the schools' key Judaic studies leaders to support their faculties' professional learning and strategize best practices for sustaining the project in their schools beyond the first year of training.
 Judaic studies leaders are supported in the program with three intensive instructional leadership institutes and the yearlong mentoring of one of our TaNaKH educator consultants.
-This combination of services is a key instrument for working effectively with faculty and improving the quality of the teaching and learning of TaNaKH in their schools.
+This combination of services is key for working effectively with faculty and improving the quality of the teaching and learning of TaNaKH in their schools.

-“I feel honored to be in the presence of such experienced and inspirational educators.
-It is a true motivation for me to continue to help others engage and grow in their Tanakh learning and teaching as a whole."
+Karen Sitnik, a teacher at Associated Hebrew Schools, commented: "I feel honored to be in the presence of such experienced and inspirational educators.
+It is a true motivation for me to continue to help others engage and grow in their TaNaKH learning and teaching as a whole."

-“ . . .
-The TaNaKH Standards and Benchmarks Project . . . has led to remarkable changes in the schools regarding the teaching and learning of TaNaKH.
-It has begun the professionalization of teaching in this important area of Jewish Day schools.
+Dr. Barbara Neufeld, the project's evaluator, commented: "The [Jewish Day School] Standards and Benchmarks Project . . . has led to remarkable changes in the schools regarding the teaching and learning of TaNaKH.
+It has begun the professionalization of teaching in this important area of Jewish day schools.
 It has demonstrated to the schools that, with support, they can identify significant learning goals for their students and work toward achieving them."

 For a preview of the standards or an example unit, view the overview of TaNaKH Standards and Benchmarks.